Sustainable Development Goal 14: Life below water

 - an end to overfishing and ghost gear

-Canadian ambition under Life below water
+Canadian ambition under life below water

-Canada’s ambition for his goal is to protect and conserve marine areas and sustainably manages ocean fish stocks.
-With the world’s longest coastline, SDG 14 is highly relevant to Canada.
-Changing ocean conditions are already directly affecting communities along our Atlantic, Pacific and Arctic coasts, including Indigenous communities.
-These include, rising sea levels, increasing temperatures, ocean acidification, and thinning sea ice.
-The Government of Canada has placed a high priority on conserving and protecting the oceans and ensuring sustainable fisheries.
+Canada's ambitionFootnote 2 for this goal is to protect and conserve marine areas and sustainably manage ocean fish stocks.
+With the world's longest coastline, SDG 14 is highly relevant to Canada.
+Changing ocean conditions are already directly affecting communities and ecosystems along our Atlantic, Pacific and Arctic coasts, including Indigenous communities.

 The national targets are: